-Note: Once back on Old 66 we travelled west to see what there was to see, exploring the side dirt roads.
+Once back on Old 66 we traveled west to see what there was to see, exploring the side dirt roads.
 We eventually ended at the western terminus of Old 66 at a locked gate ( see map ) which precludes making this into a loop affair.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.

 Leave No Trace and +Add a Triplog after your hike to support this local community.

 The Stone and Steel Dams were built by the Atchison, Topeka and Santa Fe Railroad to store water for use for the railroad operations.
 The Stone Dam, also known as the Masonry Dam, was constructed in 1911, and is located on private land owned by John F. Long.

 The Ashfork Development Association, along with the Ashfork Museum and Information Center, help to manage the dam and reservoir which are open to the public for recreation and are accessible via a two track road located just north of Historic Route 66.